sterchelen/sensum/README.md

 ## business use case

-Data insights applications, to analyse blog post, tweet, facebook post, could use this api to extract their client's reputation.
+Data insights applications, to analyse blog post, tweet, facebook post, could use this api to extract their client' reputations.

 Is brand X has a positive reputation on twitter...